-The midterm is scheduled for October 17.
+The midterm will be scheduled during class time, for Wednesday, October 24.
 Students missing a midterm exam due to illness, unexpected emergencies or other conflicts must notify the professor immediately, with a valid reason for their absence, in order to be considered for a make-up exam, as outlined in Section 3.9 of the Academic Calendar.